 This was an interesting sight: A dirt mound inside an open cathedral.
 Either the building was in the process of being finished, or perhaps someone ran out of money and was unable to finish the cathedral and decided to use the dirt mound method instead:

-Have you ever been to a cemetery in another country?
+Have you ever been to a Mexican cemetery, or one in another country?